 Timer behavior when closing entries

-If you save and close an entry while a Timer is running, the Timer will continue running in the background.
+If you save and close an entry while a timer is running, the timer will continue running in the background.
 Always remember to click "Stop Timer" (which looks like a "pause" button) when you finish your work to avoid tracking extra time.

 Manual adjustments and overlapping time